s-gv/s-gv.github.io/index.md

 # Sagar Gubbi
 *[me@sagargv.com](mailto:me@sagargv.com)*

 I'm a postdoctoral researcher advised by [Partha Talukdar](https://research.google/people/ParthaTalukdar/) at Google Research.
 My current research is on helping novice users learn how to navigate the Android UI by leveraging large language models.
 In a previous life, I worked on low-power circuits and imitation learning for robots.
+Here is my [CV](/static/pdf/sagar_cv2.pdf).

 ## Projects
 - [Good Old Web](https://www.goodoldweb.com) is a collection of open-source, slim webapps that make very little use of javascript.